How long are checks generally good for?

 How long are different types of checks good for?

 Different types of checks have different expiration days.
-The 6-month rule is a general rule, but that doesn’t apply to all types of checks and money orders.
+The six-month rule is a general rule, but that doesn’t apply to all types of checks and money orders.

 How long are personal checks good for?

-Personal, business, and payroll checks are good for 6 months (180 days).
-Some businesses have “void after 90 days” pre-printed on their checks.
-Most banks will honor those checks for up to 180 days and the pre-printed language is meant to encourage people to deposit or cash a check sooner than later.
+Personal, business, and payroll checks are good for six months (180 days).
+Some businesses have “void after 90 days” pre-printed on their checks, but most banks will honor those checks for up to 180 days.
+The pre-printed language is meant to encourage people to deposit or cash a check sooner than later.

 How long are U.S. Treasury checks good for?

-How long are state/Local government checks good for?
+How long are state or local government checks good for?

 When you receive a check from a governmental agency, read the check and look for anything that tells you when it expires.
 The best bet is to deposit or cash the check before the expiration date.